 When I initially began my journey, I found myself constantly researching and experimenting with new tools, products, services, and courses (and I still do).
-For me, it’s important to have the very best products in my solopreneur tool box.
-There are blog posts on the site about many of these products, but I thought it would be helpful to give you a one-stop resources page for all your needs.
+It’s important to have the very best products in your tool box.
+There are blog posts on the site about many of these tools, but I thought it would be helpful to give you a one-stop resources page for all your needs.
 I recommend bookmarking this page for your reference.

 Screenflow (Mac) – I absolutely love Screenflow.
 I use it to create screencast videos, and it’s even great for light video editing.
 You can export videos directly to YouTube, Vimeo, .mov, .mp4, and more.
 The software is really intuitive for non-technical people like me.
 Windows users should check out Camtasia.

 - Capitol One 360 – I can’t imagine managing my finances without the greatest bank on the planet!
 I said goodbye to old school brick and mortar banks years ago.
 ING Direct was acquired by Capital One, and not a thing has changed.
 100% free.
 No fees, ever.
 Automatic savings, free checks, free person to person payments, and so much more.
 I highly recommend opening a free account with Capital One 360.
 Use this link to get a $50 bonus just for opening your account.

 - Schwab Bank High Yield Investor Checking – You need a checking account with Schwab for one reason: Unlimited ATM fee rebates worldwide.
 Yes, you read it right.
 I haven’t paid an ATM fee in years.
 This is also an amazing hack for overseas travel, since getting cash from the ATM is the easiest and best way.
 Simply connect this to your existing checking account (use Capital One 360 above!), and transfer some ‘ATM funds’ over.